24th March, 2022, Kayleigh Wilson

 However, the main changes to the tax system that the government are forecasting to bring in income to the Treasury are aimed at how the self-employed pay income tax.

 From April 2024 there will be three main changes to income tax for the self-employed:

-Sole traders and landlords with income tax over £10,000 a year will be eligible for Making Tax Digital for Income Tax Self Assessment from 6 April 2024.
+Sole traders and landlords with annual business or property income over £10,000 a year will be eligible for Making Tax Digital for Income Tax Self Assessment from 6 April 2024.
 This means that those businesses who are eligible will be required to submit their income and expenses via digital software, in a more timely, quarterly manner.
 Read more here.

 From the same date, the government are looking to reform income tax basis periods so businesses’ profit or loss for a tax year will be the profit or loss arising in the tax year itself, regardless of its accounting date.

 Lastly, the government are reforming penalties for late submission and late payment of tax for Income Tax Self Assessment, again from April 2024, for those taxpayers required to submit digital quarterly updates through Making Tax Digital.

 Just these changes to tax strategy are forecast to bring in an additional £440 billion to the Treasury by 2026/27.

 A surprising amount of the Chancellor’s Autumn Budget 2021 announcement was taken up by talking about alcohol duty.
 The main change worth mentioning is the reduction in duty on draft alcohol by 5 per cent – another welcome hand of support to the hospitality industry.
 However, increases to the living wage of 6.6 per cent for over 23 year olds from April 2023 could offset the reduction in duty meaning no decrease in prices for the consumer.

 Our teams will look forward to further direction from the government on the announcements made today, and in the run up to the Budget, so that we can ensure our clients are compliant with any changes and managing their tax liabilities accordingly.